AstraZeneca/runnable/docs/concepts/nodes.md

 ---
 !!!
 Note

-    Node names cannot have . in them.
+    Node names cannot have . or % in them.
     Any valid python string is acceptable as a name of the step.

 ---